Maybe you have heard of the "Dig Safe" phone number and associated service and have wondered:

 How Does It Work?

 "Dig Safe" is a regional name (New England).
 Nationally (in the U.S.), the program is known as "Call Before You Dig."
-Marie Iannotti, our Gardening Expert, notes that the Common Ground Alliance was the driving force behind the creation of the Call Before You Dig service.
+The Common Ground Alliance was the driving force behind the creation of the Call Before You Dig service.

 - Hefty repair bills